Waiting for Dutch: Plot

-Meanwhile also, Ed Blumquist (Jesse Plemons), the local butcher's assistant in Luverne, comes home to his wife, the hairdresser Peggy (Kirsten Dunst).
-Everything seems normal during dinner, until Ed, following strange noises from the garage, finds their car with a huge hole in its windshield.
+Meanwhile also, Ed Blumquist (Jesse Plemons), the local butcher's assistant in Luverne, comes home to his wife, hairdresser Peggy Blumquist (Kirsten Dunst).
+Everything seems normal during dinner until Ed, following strange noises from the garage, finds their car with a huge hole in its windshield.
 He soon finds Rye, badly injured but still alive.
-Having seemingly lost his mind, Rye tries to kill Ed, forcing Ed to kill him in self-defense with a gardening tool.
-Peggy explains that she hit Rye outside the Waffle Hut with her car by mistake, and convinces a confused Ed that if they tell the police, their lives will be ruined.
+Having seemingly lost his mind, Rye attacks Ed, forcing Ed to kill him in self-defense with a gardening tool.
+Peggy explains that she hit Rye with her car by mistake and convinces a confused Ed that if they tell the police, their lives will be ruined.
 They hide the body in their freezer.

-In Kansas City, Missouri, the mafia of Kansas City looks to expand up north, particularly by absorbing the Gerhardt dynasty and therefore gaining control over Fargo and its surroundings.
-Having heard of Otto Gerhardt's stroke, which leaves his wife Floyd (Jean Smart) and their sons in a complicated situation with no clear leader to fill in, mobster Joe Bulo proposes that it is an occasion to move aggressively, by acquiring or absorbing the dynasty as a part of them, or by, if needed, killing all of them.
+In Kansas City, Missouri, the local mafia looks to expand up north, particularly by absorbing the Gerhardt dynasty and therefore gaining control over Fargo and its surroundings.
+Having heard of Otto's stroke, which leaves his wife Floyd (Jean Smart) and their sons dealing with a power vacuum, mobster Joe Bulo proposes that Kansas City move aggressively by acquiring or absorbing the dynasty as a part of them, or by, if needed, killing all of the Gerhardts.
 The decision is approved.